Managing exam stress

 Everyone gets nervous; it's a normal part of exams.
 While it's not so easy to stop feeling nervous, you can use relaxation techniques to keep your nerves under control and focus on what you want to achieve.

-Here are some tips and techniques you can try if you feel stressed before and in exams.
+Here are some tips and techniques you can try if you feel stressed before and during exams.

 Before your exams